luisdza/blood-pressure-plot/README.md

 # Blood Pressure Visualiser

-This Shiny application provides an interactive way to visualize blood pressure data.
+This Shiny application provides an interactive way to visualise blood pressure data.
 Users can upload their own CSV files or use sample data to explore blood pressure measurements over time.
-The application also includes an option to customize the theme of the plot for a personalized experience.
+The application also includes an option to customize the theme of the plot for a personalised experience.

 ## Features

 - **Data Input**: Users can upload a CSV file with blood pressure data.
 If no file is uploaded, sample data will be generated automatically.
 - **Date Range Filter**: The app allows users to filter the displayed data based on a specific date range.
-- **Customizable Plot Themes**: Users can choose from four different themes (`Classic`, `Minimal`, `Light`, `Dark`) to change the appearance of the plot.
+- **Customisable Plot Themes**: Users can choose from four different themes (`Classic`, `Minimal`, `Light`, `Dark`) to change the appearance of the plot.
 - **Basic Statistics**: A summary of basic statistics, including mean, median, and standard deviation for systolic and diastolic pressure values, is provided.
 - **Blood Pressure Categories**: The plot features color-coded background zones indicating different blood pressure categories (e.g., optimal, normal, hypertension grades).